You live with a co-resident.

 A co-resident:

-• is a person aged 27 or over
+- is a person aged 27 or over who lives at the same address as you

-• This could be a friend or acquaintance, or your child, brother or sister, or another relative.
+- can be a friend or acquaintance, a child, brother, sister, or another relative.
 Your relationship with the co-resident is not relevant.

 It makes no difference whether the co-resident actually contributes to the household costs.
 The co-resident’s income is not taken into account for your Anw benefit.